pretix/pretix-docs/docs/tutorial/products.md

 We do not want this quota to add to the total number of tickets available for the event.
 Thus, we are going to check the box next to "Ignore this quota when determining event availability" before clicking the :btn:Save: button.

-Since we still need quotas for the other variations of the product, we will navigate back to "Quotas" and click the "clone" button next to the sticker quota we just created.
+Since we still need quotas for the other variants of the product, we will navigate back to "Quotas" and click the "clone" button next to the sticker quota we just created.
 We will name the new quota "Sticker Black", unselect "Sticker - Purple" from the list of products and select "Sticker - Black" instead.
 Finally, we will click :btn:Save: and repeat the same process for the glitter color, adjusting the total capacity as needed.

-If we now navigate back to [Event] → "Products" → "Products" → "Sticker" and click on the "Variations" tab, there should be no more yellow boxes warning us that we need to add the product and variations to a quota before they can be sold.
+If we now navigate back to [Event] → "Products" → "Products" → "Sticker" and click on the "Variations" tab, there should be no more yellow boxes warning us that we need to add the product and variants to a quota before they can be sold.